Joojoobee87/The_Supremes/README.md

 The footer bar also has a responsive design and is styled to mirror the navigation bar providing users with clear differentiation between the different sections on the page.
 The footer contains Bootstrap styled social media links which take users directly to the relevant page on that platform

 <h3>Feature 3: The Supremes - homepage</h3>
 The landing page has been designed to showcase some of the most iconic images of The Supremes across the top row of the section.
-Audio clip…..
 A summary of the groups history follows but kept brief to ensure that user interest is maintained and they digest some information before continuing navigation through the site.
+An audio link was added to encourage users to listen to one of the groups most iconic songs.

 <h3>Feature 4: Members</h3>
 The Members page gives the user information about who the current band members are including an image and short summary about the person.
 The responsive design shows the text beneath the image for smaller devices.
 The page is split into two sections with current band members at the top and a subsequent section giving information about previous band members.